 You need some Mark Burnett BMX videos in your life if you’re into street stuff.

-Mark entered the BMX world as this kid with a BMX helmet who rode streets.
+Mark entered the BMX world as this kid with a BMX helmet who rode street.

-But if you are following him, you know that he does not use the helmet that much anymore.
+But if you are following him, you know that he no longer uses the helmet.

 Why?
 Only Mark knows.

 I wonder if more of the top pros would start riding with a helmet, especially street, would this make more people pick up a helmet, too?

 Anyhow, let’s continue with the tech master, Mark.